-Make sure you let your bank know ahead of time that you are traveling to a different country, so you transactions don’t get flagged as spam.
+Make sure you let your bank know ahead of time that you are traveling to a different country, so your transactions don’t get flagged as spam.
 Or, take out cash ahead of time at your local bank, but be careful not to lose it!

 If you have never been in an airport lounge, it is amazing!
-You get free, unlimited alcoholic beverages, buffet style meals for breakfast, lunch, dinner, and snacks, and there are often showers and sofas you can use.
+You get free, unlimited alcoholic beverages, buffet-style meals for breakfast, lunch, dinner, and snacks, and there are often showers and sofas you can use.

 Using the lounge can be much cheaper than getting a hotel for a night, so see what the hours are like at the airport you are at.

 If you decide not to use the lounge, try to avoid eating the airport food.
 It might smell tempting, but it never tastes as good as you think it will be.

 You may also want to bring your own snacks!
 We like to use this portable and stackable snack organizer, as it is easy to pack in your carry on, and holds all your snacks in one spot!
-Here are some other top carry on items you should bring to the airport with you!
+Here are some other top carry on items for long flights you should bring to the airport with you!

 You can also buy food on the way to the restaurant, and eat it once you get there to save some extra money.